jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 > Autonomus driving involves many aspects of AI.
 DL provides a model estimator that cannot be done analytically.

 ### Build a Linear regression model
-**DL solves problem by learning from data.** We will demonstrate how Pieter learns the model parameters $$W$$ by processing training data.
+**DL solves problems by learning from data.** We will demonstrate how Pieter learns the model parameters $$W$$ by processing training data.
 For example, Pieter wants to expand on his horizon and start online dating.
 He wants to find out the relationship between the number of online dates with the years of eductaion and the monthly income.
 Pieter starts with a simple linear model as follows:

 $$
 \text {number of dates} = W_1* \text{years in school} + W_2*\text{monthly income} + bias